Zum Inhalt springen

 6. Duration of Data Storage

 We only store your data for as long as it is necessary for the implementation and processing of the conference and there are no retention periods that prevent its deletion.
-This is generally the case once the event has ended.
 For paid events, the storage period is determined by the statutory retention periods.

 This does not apply to your first and last name and your email address if you have consented to receiving information about future events.
 In this case, your data will only be deleted if you revoke your consent or if our messages to your email address are permanently undeliverable.